diliprc96/rag-vs-finetuning-llm-comparison/README.md

 > **Can retrieval-augmented generation match or outperform fine-tuning for specializing a general-purpose LLM?**

 This study compares **Retrieval-Augmented Generation (RAG)** and **Fine-Tuning (FT)** as strategies for adapting [Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) to a domain-specific Physics Question Answering task.
-Using the [OpenStax College Physics](https://openstax.org/details/books/college-physics-2e) textbook as the knowledge source, we find that **RAG consistently outperforms fine-tuning**, and that even small data-quality issues can cause catastrophic regression during fine-tuning.
+Using the [OpenStax College Physics](https://openstax.org/details/books/college-physics-2e) textbook as the knowledge source, I find that **RAG consistently outperforms fine-tuning**, and that even small data-quality issues can cause catastrophic regression during fine-tuning.

 ---